Agentic Much? Adoption of Coding Agents on GitHub: RQ3: contexts of use of coding agents

 Since our dataset contains projects from large organizations, we were interested in seeing the variation in adoption across these.
 This is especially relevant since projects belonging to large organizations are generally more mature than other GitHub projects.
 To do so, we started with a list of the top 100 organizations according to gitstar-ranking \footnote{\url{https://gitstar-ranking.com/organizations}}.
 We then manually grouped some organizations into groups representing companies (e.g., Microsoft, GitHub, Azure, DotNet are all parts of Microsoft).
 We then simply compute the file-level adoption ratio for the top twenty of these organizations (for each one, and overall).
 Over all the repositories in the top twenty organizations, file-level adoption is at \TopTwentyMicroToolUse.
 For reference, the file-level adoption over all the repositories is \AllFileBasedUsePercent.
-This means that among open-source repositories of top organizations, there is a higher adoption of coding agents (a relative increase of $\approx$ 29 \%).
+This means that among open-source repositories of top organizations, there is a higher adoption of coding agents (a relative increase of \industryincrease).

 Looking at specific organizations, \tabref{tab:organization_adoption} shows the top 20 organizations and their file-level adoption rate.
 We can see that there are large variations, with some organizations well below the average.
 Meta is the lowest (\MetaToolUse); however, we know that they have deployed code completion tools internally \cite{murali2023codecompose}.
-It is possible that the usage in internal repositories and external repositories is different.
-Other organizations, on the other hand, are well above the average, notably Microsoft, which, with a few other organizations, has close to double the mean adoption (\MicrosoftToolUse); given that Microsoft, through GitHub Copilot, is itself a provider of a leading coding agent, there is certainly a strong interest in using coding agents in practice.
+It is possible that the usage in internal repositories and external repositories is different.{HashiCorp is the lowest (\HashicorpToolUse), followed by Rust, Kubernetes, and Symphony (\RustToolUse, \KubernetesToolUse, and \SymfonyToolUse, respectively)}.
+Other organizations, on the other hand, are well above the average, notably Microsoft, which, with a few other organizations, has close to double the mean adoption (\MicrosoftToolUse); given that Microsoft, through GitHub Copilot, is itself a provider of a leading coding agent, there is certainly a strong interest in using coding agents in practice. {Iobroker is of particular interest, having transitioned all of their projects to use agents; the few repositories we checked adopted Copilot}.